Khalife/ker-nel-experiments/README.md

 python new_types_collect_complete_score_spark1.py mentions_file.json

-## 3 - Graph mining for new score features and identification [Uses Spark, CPU-version in development]
+## 3 - Graph mining for new score features and identification [Hadoop/Spark compatible]

 KER-NEL (Knowledge graph exploration and node ranking for named entity linking) uses the knowledge graph to extract semantic information for a given entity node.
 Then, capitalizing on a filtering method to take as input a reduced set of entity candidates, it returns the most probable underlying entity to a given query.